makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 Generators in JavaScript
 ------------------------

-In JavaScript, generator functions are similar to Python, although we need to mark them with a star character:
+In JavaScript, generator functions are similar to Python, although we `need to mark them with a star character <http://stackoverflow.com/questions/27778105/what-purpose-of-asterisk-in-es6-generator-functions/27787527#27787527>`_.

 .. sourcecode:: javascript